dcrck/c6b-www/content/_index.md

 [extra]
 intro_header = "What is biochar?"
 hero_cta_button_text = "Get in Touch"
 about_description = "C6B turns waste into value for the agriculture sector.
 We apply the latest technologies to create reliable, carbon-negative biochar at scale.
-Learn more about how we work and where we come from." contact_cta_button_text = "Contact us" contact_header = "Want to connect with C6B?" benefits_header = "Benefits of Biochar"
+Learn more about how we work and where we come from.\n\nWe're a team passionate about leaving a legacy of sustainability and supporting the community of southern California. " contact_cta_button_text = "Contact us" contact_header = "Want to connect with C6B?" benefits_header = "Benefits of Biochar"